-How to Increase Website Traffic
+Website Traffic

 Website traffic refers to web users who visit a website.
 Web traffic is measured in visits, sometimes called “sessions,” and is a common way to measure an online business effectiveness at attracting an audience.